 Pet Vaccinations and Pet Deworming

-Peak Veterinary Hospital also preforms deworming as it is an important preventative care measure to improve your pet’s health.
+Peak Vet also performs deworming as it is an important preventative care measure to improve your pet’s health.
 Peak’s veterinarians recommend monthly deworming to ensure your pet is parasite free.
 Deworming also helps prevent transmission of parasites to human family members.

 Dog Deworming and Cat Deworming

 Equally as important as vaccinations is deworming.
+Following Deworming is just as important as vaccinations.
 Following guidelines from the Companion Animal Parasite Council, Peak Veterinary Hospital recommends monthly deworming for all dogs as well as cats that spend time outdoors.
-This is particularly important in southern Alberta, the Crowsnest Pass, Pincher Creek, Lethbridge, and Calgary off leash parks where there is significant overlap of territory with wildlife.
+This is particularly important in southern Alberta, the Crowsnest Pass, Pincher Creek, Lethbridge, Fort Macleod, and Calgary off leash parks where there is significant overlap of territory with wildlife.
+Additionally, if your dog or cat roams free in areas such as Frank, Bellevue, Lundbreck, or Waterton they will also have an increased risk of exposure to wildlife.
 While the risk to indoor cats is lower, deworming every three months is recommended.
 Deworming, while improving the health of your pet, also helps prevent transmission of parasites to human family members.

 Call to book a deworming appointment now: (403) 904-1100.

 Pet vaccinations are a critical part of wellness and preventative medicine.
 Vaccines help protect against specific infectious diseases.
 They stimulate the body’s immune system to recognize and fight an infection.
 Without vaccination, many pets would become seriously ill or die from preventable diseases.